-Find information on housing and services for people experiencing homelessness in Burnaby and the surrounding areas.
+Find information on housing and other services in Burnaby and the surrounding areas.
 Many resources offered are free or low-cost.
 Contact the organization, or check their website to determine service eligibility.

 We're working closely with service providers to keep these guides updated, however information provided here may quickly change.
 Contact us if your organization is listed here and needs information updated, or if your organization would like to be included in our guides.